HarryTranAU/HarryTran_T2A3/README.md

 **RE**

-Regex used to validate the webhook url
+Regex used to validate the webhook url.

 **Time**

 `Sleep()` function is used to space requests to prevent flooding api with requests too quickly.

+**os**

+`os` is used for removing a file after test case.

 **dhooks-lite**

-Dhooks-lite used to interact with Discord webhook
+Dhooks-lite used to interact with Discord webhook.

 ```
 dhooks-lite==0.5.0